IIIF/api/metadata_api/metadata_1.1.md

 Annotations may also have their own URIs, conveyed by adding an "@id" property to the JSON object.
 The content of the Annotation should be returned if the URI is requested.
 Annotations are not intended in this specification to be dereferenced separately from their Annotation Lists, Sequences and Manifests, but some systems may like to do this and identifiers should be given using the recommended pattern if possible.

 Each Association of a Content Resource must have the "motivation" field and the value must be "sc:painting".
 This is in order to distinguish it from comment annotations about the Canvas, described in further detail in [Section 5.6.6][30].
+All resources which are to be displayed as part of the representation are given the motivation of "sc:painting", regardless of whether they are images or not.
+For example, a transcription of the text in a page is considered painting as it is a representation of the physical object, whereas a comment about the page is not.

 The image itself is linked in the "resource" property of the Annotation.
-It must have an "@id" field, and it should have an "@type" of "dcterms:Image".
+It must have an "@id" field, with the value being the URI at which the image can be obtained from, and it should have an "@type" of "dcterms:Image".
 Its media type may be listed in "format", and its height and width given as integer values for "height" and "width" respectively.
-Although it seems redundant, URI of the canvas must be repeated in the "on" field.
+Although it seems redundant, the URI of the canvas must be repeated in the "on" field.
 This is to ensure consistency with annotations that target only part of the resource, described in more detail below.

 If the [IIIF Image API][26] is available for the image, then a link to the service's endpoint should be included.
 The endpoint is the URI up to the identifier, but not including the trailing slash character or any of the subsequent parameters.
-The profile of the service should be the supported conformance level, and the additional fields from the [Image API info document][31] may be included in this JSON object to avoid requiring it to be downloaded separately.
+The profile of the service should be the supported conformance level, and the additional fields from the [Image API info document][31] may be included in this JSON object to avoid requiring it to be downloaded separately, but this is not required.

 Additional features of the Open Annotation data model may also be used, such as selecting a segment of the Canvas or content resource, or embedding the comment or transcription within the Annotation.
-These additional advanced features are described below.
+These additional, advanced features are described below.
 ```javascript
 {
   "@context":"http://www.shared-canvas.org/ns/context.json",